Disruptor Beam relaunches as gaming infrastructure-maker Beamable – TechCrunch

 He added, “For these developers, 30% or 40% of their effort goes into making a cool game, and all the other money and time goes into things the player doesn’t really see — the store and the commerce … It’s kind of like a tax on their ongoing operation.”

-With Beamable, on the other hand, developers can add take advantage of the infrastructure that the company has already built for in-game storefronts, merchandising, content management and social interactions.
+With Beamable, on the other hand, developers can take advantage of the infrastructure that the company has already built for in-game storefronts, merchandising, content management and social interactions.
 The platform also ties together the company’s backend infrastructure with the Unity 3D editor and the live gameplay experience.

 “Other products we’ve investigated are just middleware,” said Tap Slots CEO Markus Weichselbaum in a statement.
 “Beamable is fully-integrated with Unity, including user interfaces that work in both the Unity 3D editor and game clients.
 This saves us massive amounts of time we’d otherwise spend in the guts of the technology and rediscovering best practices, instead of doing what we need to do: designing great games.”